-Meet Simon Fleming: Vice President, Data Management
+Meet Simon Fleming: Executive Vice President, Global Data Operations

 "Through events like Parexel Pride, we ensure that all current and future LGBTQ+ employees and their allies know that our company has a safe environment in which to build your career, no matter your orientation."